Hamdayrabby/Comprehensive-Stress-Relieving-Application/README.md

 ## Iteration 1: Requirement gathering & analysis

 - Identify key stakeholders, including potential users and experts in stress relief.
-In that case potential user can be students from university.
+In that case, potential users can be university students.
 For the workload they had in everyday life.

 - Requirement Gathering and Analysis: Conduct thorough research through user interviews, surveys, and competitor analysis to understand user needs and expectations.
-Can be done by gathering every department's student data.
+This can be done by gathering every department's student data.

 - Feasibility Study: Assess project feasibility regarding resources, budget, and technical constraints.